Management Consultant Job Description

 - Be numerical, able to analyze and interpret data, understanding the impact of data on an organisation

-- Run workshops and focus groups and conduct on-site observations to ascertain key information about the organisation and its employees
+- Run workshops and focus groups and conduct on-site observations to ascertain key information about the organization and its employees

 - Be confident in conducting quantitative research